Benefits of Affiliation with our Virginia EB-5 Regional Center

 Regional Center Affiliation Process

-Let Us Create Your Own Virginia EB-5 Regional Center
+Let Us Help You to Create Your Own Virginia EB-5 Regional Center

-Our Team Will Complete Your I-924 Application for a Virginia EB-5 Regional Center in 3 Weeks with Refund Guarantee
+Our Team Will Complete Your I-924 Application for a Virginia EB-5 Regional Center in Three Weeks

-Targeted Employment Area (TEA) Approval Letter in Virginia for EB-5 Virginia Regional Center Projects
+Targeted Employment Area (TEA) Qualification Report in Virginia for EB-5 Virginia Regional Center Projects

-If you still need assistance with getting an official EB-5 TEA letter for your EB-5 regional center project in Virginia, please contact us directly by phone at 1-800-288-9138 or via e-mail at email@example.com.
+If you still need assistance with preparing your EB-5 TEA report for your EB-5 regional center project in Virginia, please contact the EB5AN team directly by phone at 1-800-288-9138 or via e-mail at firstname.lastname@example.org, or simply order an EB-5 TEA Qualification Report.

-About the State of Virginia and the Economic Climate of our EB-5 Virginia Regional Center
+About the Commonwealth of Virginia and the Economic Climate of our EB-5 Virginia Regional Center

-Our Virginia EB-5 regional center was created to provide an investment vehicle for qualified foreign investors seeking to obtain permanent resident status in the United States of America through an investment in a USCIS-approved EB-5 regional center with geographic coverage of selected counties in the state of Virginia.
+The EB5AN Virginia EB-5 regional center was created to provide an investment vehicle for qualified foreign investors seeking to obtain permanent resident status in the United States through an investment in a USCIS-approved EB-5 regional center with geographic coverage of all 67 counties in the Commonwealth of Virginia.

 Virginia: Population and Income Demographics

-According to the 2010 U.S. Census, the state of Virginia had a population of approximately 6.5 million people over the age of 16.
-Of this, there are approximately 4.3 million people in the labor force, with 3.9 million who are employed and 303 thousand who are unemployed.
-These population numbers represent approximately 3 million households in the state of Virginia.
+According to the 2010 U.S. Census, Virginia has a population of approximately 6.5 million people over the age of 16.
+Of this, there are approximately 4.3 million people in the labor force, with 3.9 million who are employed and 303,000 who are unemployed.
+These population numbers represent approximately 3 million households.

 Virginia: Unemployment Trends